siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 235 Gravity and the Dielectric Cosmos.md

 Finally, this view challenges the consensus that the universe is expanding.

-In 1929, Edwin Hubble discovered that light from distant galaxies is redshifted.
+In 1929, Edwin Hubble discovered that light from distant galaxies is shifted toward the red end of the spectrum (Redshift).
 The standard interpretation is the **Doppler Effect**: galaxies are moving away from us.
 To explain why this expansion is accelerating, physics invented **Dark Energy**.

 However, this conclusion rests on a single, unproven postulate: **that the speed of light is universally constant over cosmological distances.**